SAP/jenkins-library/documentation/docs/steps/cloudFoundryDeleteService.md

 ## Example

-In this example, the Cloud Foundry configuration is directly provided with the respective credentials for the used user/account.
+In this example, the Cloud Foundry Configuration is directly provided with the respective Credentials for the used User/Account.

 ```groovy
 cloudFoundryDeleteService(